MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--/Scope-->
 <!--Description-->
-Added in Windows 10, version 1709.
 Enables the IT admin to schedule the update installation on the fourth week of the month.
 Value type is integer.
 Supported values:
 <ul>
 <li>0 - no update in the schedule</li>
 <li>1 - update is scheduled every fourth week of the month</li>